 Bills for accounts you didn’t open or services you didn’t subscribe to and unexplained charges on your accounts or financial statements are major red flags.
 This could be a sign an identity thief has gained access to your existing accounts or opened new ones in your name.
 ID thieves often open fraudulent accounts in your name once they have your personal information.

 Also, your medical insurance being billed for services you didn’t receive may indicate your health insurance information has been stolen.
-This is particularly concerning, as it provides access to sensitive medical data and billable medical services.
+This is particularly concerning as it provides access to sensitive medical data and billable medical services.
 If you receive credit card bills in your child’s name, it’s an indicator that your child’s identity may have been compromised—children typically don’t have credit histories, making them attractive targets for identity thieves.

-Steps To Take if You or Your Child Are a Victim Of Identity Theft
+Steps To Take if You or Your Child Are a Victim of Identity Theft

 If you suspect you or your child have become a victim of identity theft, take action immediately.
 The sooner you address the issue, the less damage can be done.
 Here are six steps you should take: